 - Child is showing early signs of abuse and/or neglect

 Initially a meeting (usually referred to as a ‘Team around the Child’, or TAC) will be arranged between home and school, this will usually include the DSL and the Learning and Pastoral Support practitioner as well as other members of staff involved in the wellbeing of the child.
 A plan will be drawn up and actions decided on.
 This will be reviewed after a given length of time.
-It might be that it is agreed that the child or family would benefit from agencies other than the school being involved (for example Targeted Family Support), in which case the DSL will complete a MASH request form.
+It might be that it is agreed that the child or family would benefit from agencies other than the school being involved in which case the DSL will complete an ‘Early Help’ request form.

 The purpose of early help is to address the needs of the child or family and prevent them from escalating.

 - All new staff and volunteers receive a safeguarding induction from the DSL

 - All new staff should complete the Level 1 safeguarding children online training which can be found on the Lewisham Safeguarding Children Partnership website

 - All visiting tutors receive a safeguarding induction from the Enrichment Coordinator

 - All staff receive annual safeguarding training during the September INSET